NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/HighResolutionBrainSegmentation/README.md

 1. Freesurfer integration
   - Implemented an extension ([SlicerFreeSurferImporter](https://github.com/PerkLab/SlicerFreeSurferImporter)) that can import surfaces from FreeSurfer in the correct coordinate system)
+2.
+3.
+4. Segment Diff Module
+  - Implement a module that can calculate and display differences between segments

 # Illustrations